vincenthopf/librelinks2/README.md

 2. Change the directory `cd librelinks`
 3. Install the dependency `npm install`
 4. Start a development server `npm run dev`
-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see Librelinks live
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see Idly.pro live

 ## Contributing 🤝